 Real Estate Appraisals

-Real estate appraisals are not just for buying and selling real estate.
-They are useful with estates, removing private mortgage insurance, tax assessment challenges, divorces and many other things.
+Real estate appraisals are useful for more than buying and selling real estate.
+Appraisals are useful with estates, removing private mortgage insurance, tax assessment challenges, divorces and many other things.
 An experienced appraiser can be a significant asset throughout a real estate transaction, divorce proceeding or when settling an estate.
 Having a professional, impartial opinion of value on a piece of property completed by an expert in the field is often critical to successfully avoiding or resolving an issue.

 Scroll down to take a deeper look